Bernhardt Line: Fifth Army Bernhardt Line offensive

-On 8 December the U.S. 3rd and 36th Infantry Divisions and 1st Special Service Force of II Corps launched the attack on Monte Sambúcaro and into the Mignano Gap.
-By the night of 10 December, the peaks were taken, threatening the German positions in the gap.
+On 8 December the US 3rd and the 36th Infantry Divisions and the 1st Special Service Force of II Corps launched the attack on Monte Sambúcaro and into the Mignano Gap.
+By the night of 10 December, the peaks had been taken, which threatened the German positions in the gap.
 However, the German positions at San Pietro in the valley held firm until 16 December, when an attack launched from the Camino mass took Monte Lungo.
 The Germans could no longer expect to hold San Pietro when the dominating ground on both flanks, Monte Lungo and the Sambúcaro peaks, was in II Corps' possession.
-Under the cover of a counterattack German forces withdrew to positions about 1 mi to their rear, in front of San Vittore.
-Several attacks were made in the next few days, and Morello Hill—overlooking the San Vittore positions from the north—was captured on 26 December.
+Under the cover of a counterattack, the German forces withdrew to positions about 1 mi to their rear, in front of San Vittore.
+Several attacks were made in the next few days, and Morello Hill, overlooking the San Vittore positions from the north, was captured on 26 December.

-On the U.S. VI Corps front, progress was made but proved very difficult over the mountainous terrain as the weather deteriorated further with the onset of winter.
-During the month of December, the Fifth Army suffered 5,020 wounded but total admissions to hospital totaled 22,816 with jaundice, fevers and trench foot prevalent.
+On the US VI Corps front, progress was made but proved very difficult over the mountainous terrain as the weather deteriorated further with the onset of winter.
+In December, the Fifth Army suffered 5,020 wounded, but total admissions to hospital totaled 22,816, with jaundice, fevers and trench foot prevalent.

 At the end of December, the Fifth Army had to pause once again to reorganise, replace its losses and gather itself for a final push to reach the Gustav Line defences.
-The U.S. VI Corps was taken into reserve to train and prepare for the Anzio landings (codenamed Operation Shingle) with the French troops, by this time at corps strength, taking over their front.
+The US VI Corps was taken into reserve to train and prepare for the Anzio landings (codenamed Operation Shingle) with the French troops, by this time at corps strength, taking over their front.

-The II Corps returned to the attack on 4 January 1944, with attacks parallel to Route 6 north and south of it.
+The II Corps returned to the attack on 4 January 1944, with attacks parallel to Highway 6 north and south of it.
 The northern attack took San Vittore, and by 7 January the overlooking height of La Chiaia.
 On the south side, the attack was made from Monte Lungo and captured Monte Porchia.
-Meanwhile, on their left, the British X Corps had attacked from positions on the Camino mass to take on 8 January the Cedro hill which with Monte Chiaia and Monte Porchia had formed a strong defensive line in front of Monte Trocchio.
+Meanwhile, on their left, the British X Corps had attacked from positions on the Camino mass to take on 8 January Cedro Hill, which with Monte Chiaia and Monte Porchia had formed a strong defensive line in front of Monte Trocchio.

 The last offensive to clear the enemy in front of the Gustav defences started on 10 January.
 Cervaro was taken on 12 January and the overlooking hills to the north on 13 January.
-This opened up the northern flank of Monte Trocchio, and a heavy assault was planned for 15 January.
+Thar opened up the northern flank of Monte Trocchio, and a heavy assault was planned for 15 January.
 However, the German XIV Panzer Corps considered the position to be untenable and withdrew across the Rapido.
-When the II Corps moved forward on 15 January, they encountered no resistance.
+When the II Corps moved forward on 15 January, it encountered no resistance.